 4. Data Capture

 If you include a data capture form, avoid multiple required fields.
 Just capture the bare minimum information to advance to the next level in your relationship with the reader.
 Do you really need their mailing address if you already have their email address?
-If the answer is still yes, then start by asking for just zip code if you do location-based business.
+If the answer is still yes, then start by asking for just zip code for doing location-based business.
 QR codes are great for this purpose; NFC (near-field communication) is just starting to show up in devices and points of sale.

 5. Call to Action (CTA) links